MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-create-messages.md

 ### Place entities

-To convey location-related information within a message, populate the message's`entities` property with [Place][] object.
+To convey location-related information within a message, populate the message's `entities` property with [Place][] objects.

 ## Channel data